scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 It is recommend to use the hopfield expiration time (that is 337.5 seconds, see [](#hopfield)) as the allowance for differences between the clocks of the validator and originator.

-For the purpose of validation, a hop is considered expired if its absolute expiration time, calculated as defined in [](#hopfield), is later than the current time at the point of validation.
+For the purpose of validation, a hop is considered expired if its absolute expiration time, calculated as defined in [](#hopfield), is later than the current time + allowance at the point of validation.

 ### Configuration {#configuration}